 Recognized by the Autism Society of Indiana

-The parents who founded Lighthouse Autism Center held a variety of positions at an ABA center in Carmel, Indiana until 2012.
+The same parents who founded Lighthouse Autism Center to provide autism services in Warsaw, IN held a variety of positions at an ABA center in Carmel, Indiana until 2012.
 In 2011, that center was recognized by the Excellence in Direct Care Award by the Autism Society of Indiana.

 Lighthouse Autism Center in Warsaw, Indiana